Wangola/AiML-Artificial-Intelligence-with-Machine-Learning-in-Java-Learner/README.md

 ***Completed notes:***

-Binary Trees: Talked about binary trees and and their use of nodes with the main nodes being root, siblings, and leaf.
+Binary Trees: Talked about binary trees and their use of nodes with the main nodes being root, siblings, and leaf.
 It also talked about Structure saying that left and right node are null and can be manipulated in a program with the methods given.

-Recursion: Recursion is when a method makes a call to itself the recursive methods continue until it reaches the base case and the recursive case is the act of a loop or function.
+Recursion: Recursion is when a method makes a call to itself the recursive methods continue until it reaches the base case, and the recursive case is the act of a loop or function.
 Recursion break problems down so that it becomes smaller and smaller.
-Recursion can have a memory issue if it has an excessive amount of calls.
+Recursion can have a memory issue if it has an excessive number of calls.

 Tree Traversal: Defined tree traversal the search of an item and its different traversals which are Pre-order, Post-order, and In Order.
-All Discrete Math stuff.
+All Discrete Math stuffs.

 Yes/No Game: Described the use of Decision Trees and how to apply it to the Yes/No game.
 Creating manual decision trees is difficult and time consuming, testing is needed.